tomsWebConsulting/twcsl/Element/Customer Account Panel/Customer Account Panel Change/README.md

 * **2024-12-10**

-  * fix for apparent change the prevented user CSS from working
+  * fix for apparent change that prevented user CSS from working
   * bumped version to 0.6.1

 * **2024-10-29**